chidiugonna/BrainSurfing/mkdocs/docs/surfanalysis/prac91.md

 * Run the `004_ciftigen.sh` script through the docker image as follows:

 ```
-docker run -v $PWD:/mnt --rm -it --entrypoint bash tigrlab/fmriprep_ciftify:v1.3.2-2.3.3 /mnt/004_ciftigen.sh
+docker run -v ${PWD}:/mnt --rm -it --entrypoint bash tigrlab/fmriprep_ciftify:v1.3.2-2.3.3 /mnt/004_ciftigen.sh
 ```

 * This script continues the process of projecting the volume data onto the Right midthickness surface and then samples the sub-cortical data using a sub-cortical mask that covers the key grey-matter areas of the brain.

 * The script then uses `wb_command -cifti-create-dense-timeseries` to combine the data on the 2 surfaces and on the sub-cortical layer into a CIFTI file.

-* Open the the left `amended.sub-01.L.midthickness.32k_fs_LR.surf.gii`and right `amended.sub-01.R.midthickness.32k_fs_LR.surf.gii` midthickness surfaces and the newly created CIFTI functional MRI overlay,  `created.den-91k.sub-01_rest.dtseries.nii` which are available in `./output/sub-01`.
+* From `./output/sub-01` open the the left `amended.sub-01.L.midthickness.32k_fs_LR.surf.gii`and right `amended.sub-01.R.midthickness.32k_fs_LR.surf.gii` midthickness surfaces and the newly created CIFTI functional MRI overlay,  `created.den-91k.sub-01_rest.dtseries.nii`.
 The CIFTI functional overlay provides advantages for viewing and manipulating neuroimaging data.

+* Click on **All** View and change the file from `dynconn - created....` to  the `created.den-91k.sub-01_rest.dtseries.nii` layer in the overlay toolbox

-* Click on **All** View and notice that we can see the functional data for both hemispheres (surface-based vertices) as well as for the subcortical structures (volumetric voxels) at the same time.
+* Notice that we can see the functional data for both hemispheres (surface-based vertices) as well as for the subcortical structures (volumetric voxels) at the same time.

 ![midthickness](../img/007_ciftifmri.png)

-* We can also visualize the connectivity between all voxels and vertices at the same time.
+* We can also visualize the connectivity between all voxels and vertices at the same time by changing to the `dynconn - created....`  layer.

 ![midthickness](../img/007_ciftifmri_conn.png)